ALex-Everett-Liu/luhmann-roam/README.md

 # Luhmann-Roam Knowledge Management System

-Luhmann-Roam is a powerful knowledge management system inspired by Niklas Luhmann's Zettelkasten method.
+Luhmann-Roam is a powerful knowledge management system inspired by Roam Research and Niklas Luhmann's Zettelkasten method.
 It provides a hierarchical outliner interface with bidirectional linking capabilities, allowing users to create, organize, and connect notes in a networked structure.

 ## Features